XinyueMa-neuro/ElecFeX/Installation/readme.md

 - In the Toolbar, go to “Home” panel and select “Add-ons”-“Manage Add-Ons” and it will display all the packages you have installed.

-*If the required toolboxes are not installed.* Go to “Home” panel and select “Add-ons”-“Get Add-ons” where you can search and install them.
+:grey_question:*If the required toolboxes are not installed.*

+Go to “Home” panel and select “Add-ons”-“Get Add-ons” where you can search and install them.

 After completing the above requirements, you can install ElecFeX as an add-on package into MATLAB.

-### Installation
+### :arrow_forward:Installation steps

 **For Windows users:**